 Since then, many musicians and their music have found their way into our awareness in the most serendipitous ways, that's how I met Dawn Avery.
 Dawn and I attended a small foundation's retreat an hour outside of Tulsa, Oklahoma in the middle a wheat fields.
 Dawn performed at the gathering and the instant I heard her play,I knew she needed to be apart of Always Becoming.

-Grammy nominated Mohawk composer/cellist/vocalist, Dawn Avery, has been visiting the Always Becoming site and project since its inception and is currently composing a piece for 7 Cello, pow-wow drum, rattles and voice for the documentary.
+This month we look at a few of the musicians who will become apart of the Always Becoming film: Dawn Avery: Grammy nominated Mohawk composer/cellist/vocalist, Dawn Avery, has been visiting the Always Becoming site and project since its inception and is currently composing a piece for 7 Cello, pow-wow drum, rattles and voice for the documentary.
 In working with sounds capes and vibration, the tempo is set to 60 - referring to the pulse of mother earth, and the cello with its lyrical depth is reminiscent of clay, while the electric cello solo reminds us of life in the city.

-Olmeca was born in the city of Los Angeles, although Olmeca considers himself from Mexico.
+Olmeca: Olmeca was born in the city of Los Angeles, although Olmeca considers himself from Mexico.
 Olmeca's mother traveled from Mexico to California while pregnant and gave birth to her son in California.
 He continues to migrate between Mexico and the United States.
 This migration has shaped his world view and his music.
 Olmeca's recent album, "Semillas Rebeldes" articulates his deep understanding of bi-national conflict and his commitment to sharing this understanding through his music and words.

-"Olmeca, an early 20's prophet might evolve into Southern California's most articulate musical spoke person since Zack de la Rocha".
+"Olmeca, an early 20's prophet might evolve into Southern California's most articulate musical spoke person since Zack de la Rocha". -- OC weekly

-Don Juan Morales was an important crew member in the construction of Always Becoming.
+Don Juan: Don Juan Morales was an important crew member in the construction of Always Becoming.
 Don Juan comes from Obregón, Mexico and recently spoke to us about his experience working at the Smithsonian on Always Becoming.
 Don Juan sang a song during the interview which is born from the people and land he knows so well.

-San Ildelfonso Pueblo is a quiet Tewa village tucked along the cottonwood trees near the Rio Grande some 30 miles Northwest of Santa Fe, New Mexico.
+Tewa Children Singers: San Ildelfonso Pueblo is a quiet Tewa village tucked along the cottonwood trees near the Rio Grande some 30 miles Northwest of Santa Fe, New Mexico.
 There's a small elementary school in the pueblo where my sister, Dolly Neikrug is a principal of 65 children, grades first through six.
-When Dolly heard I was looking for children singers, she told me,
+When Dolly heard I was looking for children singers, she told me, "Sometimes during recess, the children sit under a large cottonwood tree and sing traditional Tewa songs".
+Since speaking with Dolly, arrangements have been made with the school and parents to have the children recorded once school starts again in August.

 Don Juan's song transitioning into Olmeca's rap and the inclusion of Tewa children singing for the film, examples that traditional songs are influencing a new generation of indigenous peoples, wherever they live.
 Cultural knowledge is channeled and reflected through languages, architecture, art, song and ceremony and because of this, people like Olmeca and the Tewa children from San Ildelfonso continue cultural relevance while infusing it with their own signature.